-To set up for this game, you will need to line up a few empty bins and label them for different types of recyclables (glass, plastic, metal, compost, etc.) Gather two collections of recyclable items that include at least one thing to fit each category.
-Divide players into two teams and give each team one set of the recyclable materials.
-Have them line up several feet away from the bins.
-To start the game, have one player from each team select an item, run it to the bins and drop it into the... correct one.
-They must then run back and tag another player in line, who must then grab a second item and drop it in a bin.
+To play the game, have one player from each team select an item, run it to the bins and drop it into the correct one.
+They must then run back and tag another player in line who then grabs the second item and drops it in a bin.
 This continues until all of the items have been sorted into the correct bins.
 The first team to finish wins.

 03 of 13